Rapid recovery in the automotive and construction industries has led to a base metals boom. Buy these four base metal ETFs to take advantage.

 A key to this bullish demand forecast is China, which is ranked #1 in the world among countries most heavily involved in the lithium-ion battery supply chain in 2020.
-And with lithium consumption expected to accelerate in 2021, the companies that produce lithium and lithium-ion batteries are well positioned to outperform.
+And with lithium consumption expected to accelerate this year, the companies that produce lithium and lithium-ion batteries are well-positioned to outperform.

 An excellent way to capture this anticipated growth is via the Global X Lithium & Battery Tech ETF (LIT).
 LIT invests in the full lithium cycle, from mining and refining the metal to battery production.
 According to the fund’s prospectus, it “seeks to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of the Solactive Global Lithium Index.”

 Base Metal ETF #4: iPath Series B Bloomberg Nickel Subindex Total Return (JJN)